Een man en vrouw staan samen met papierwerk onder de arm

 Uitvoeringsinstituut Werknemersverzekeringen (UWV)

 .
 You cannot do this yourself.
 The UWV decides on the application within 5 weeks.
-You may work if your employer has the TWV.
-The TWV is valid for 24 weeks.
-It does not matter how many hours you work per week.
-The UWV only looks at the number of weeks you will be working.
+You may work once your employer has the TWV.

 Click here for an additional explanation